ericdSG/python-package/README.md

 ## How packaging works

-:warning: Tested with `pip=22.2.2` and `setuptools=59.8.0`.
-Note that using `pyproject.toml` instead of `setup.py` and `setup.cfg` is a recent change as of summer 2022, so there is a lot of outdated information out there.

-There are many ways to package Python projects, such as using Flit or Hatch, but the simplest and oldest way is using pip + setuptools.
+There are many ways to package Python projects, such as Flit or Hatch, but the simplest and oldest way is using pip + setuptools.
 At the time of writing, conda does not yet support installing in editable mode but you can still install a repo into a conda environment using pip.

 Installing a package with setuptools requires:
 - `pyproject.toml`: Recently adopted configration file standard (see [PEP 621](https://peps.python.org/pep-0621/))
+  - Must contain, at minimum: `build-backend`, `requires`, `name`, `version`
 - `src/your_project_name/`: directory containing all of your project's source code